-I’ve been to North Lake Tahoe in the fall a few times before, and also once to Squaw Valley, so this was my first time on the Tahoe South properly (mind that day we drove around the entire lake, which is really fun to do in the summer but probably impossible in the winter due to snow!)
+I’ve been to North Lake Tahoe in the fall a few times before, and also once to Squaw Valley (Now Palisades Tahoe), so that was my first time on the Tahoe South properly (mind that day we drove around the entire lake, which is really fun to do in the summer but probably impossible in the winter due to snow!)

 For this trip, there was 6 of us, so we found a (shitty) Lake Tahoe winter cabin in South Tahoe — I’m not going to recommend that cabin because it was pretty awful in every way, but I did round up a list of other amazing South Lake Tahoe Airbnbs if you want to check that out!

 Here’s my top recommended places to stay in Lake Tahoe in the winter.

 - Hyatt Lake Tahoe: Incline Village at North Lake.
 It’s a top destination Lake Tahoe hotel with a private beach, restaurants, casino, and spa!

 - Coachman Hotel: Southlake Tahoe.
 It’s a cute boutique hotel with dark decor, live music on weekends, and outdoor fire pits.